priyanshugour70/springboot-react-jwt/README.md

 ## Start Environment

-- In a terminal, make sure you are inside `springboot-react-jwt-token` root folder;
+- In a terminal, make sure you are inside `springboot-react-jwt` root folder;

 - Run the following command to start docker compose services:
   ```